The5imon/ssh-mitm/doc/advanced-usage.rst

 to do a full man in the middle attack.

 Since OpenSSH 8.4 the commands scp and sftp are supporting agent forwarding.
-Older releases or other implementations, does not support agent forwarding for file transfers.
+Older releases or other implementations do not support agent forwarding for file transfers.

 Using agent forwarding, SSH-MITM proxy server must be started with ``--request-agent``.